ereli-sevenai/RTFD/README.md

 *   **Accuracy:** Agents can access the latest documentation for libraries, ensuring they use the correct version-specific APIs and avoid deprecated methods.
 *   **Context Awareness:** Instead of just getting a raw text dump, the server extracts key sections like installation instructions, quickstart guides, and API references, giving the agent exactly what it needs.
-*   **Efficiency:** The server supports TOON (Token-Oriented Object Notation) serialization, which can reduce the token cost of documentation responses by approximately 30% compared to standard JSON.
 *   **Privacy:** Unlike cloud-based documentation services, RTFD runs entirely on your local machine.
 Your queries and the documentation you access never leave your system, ensuring complete privacy and no data collection.
 *   **Universality:** It supports multiple ecosystems including Python, JavaScript/TypeScript, Rust, Go, Zig, Docker, and general GitHub repositories, making it a versatile tool for polyglot development.